Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 One obscure detail most visitors miss: the tomb of Archbishop Aloysius Stepinac.
 Designed by Croatian sculptor Ivan Meštrović, it's a modernist masterpiece in a Gothic setting.
 Stepinac was controversial - praised by some as a WWII resistance figure, criticized by others for his politics.
 His tomb reflects that complexity in stone.

 Here's a fun architectural fact.
-The cathedral is the most monumental sacral building in Gothic style southeast of the Alps.
-That's a fancy way of saying "biggest Gothic church this side of Venice and we're proud of it."
+The cathedral is widely considered the most monumental sacral building in the Neo-Gothic style southeast of the Alps.
+It defines the skyline not just of Zagreb, but of the entire region.

 Vagabond's Walking Map: A Morning in Medieval Zagreb